-Once you've made the decision to go, it's time to get down to some of the more practical aspects of the journey, and probably the first big one you'll want to consider is which way to turn when you drive out the driveway - will you travel clockwise or anti clockwise around Australia.
+Once you've made the decision to drive around Australia, it's time to get down to some of the more practical aspects of the journey, and probably the first big one you'll want to consider is which way to turn when you drive out the driveway - will you travel clockwise or anti clockwise around Australia.

-Other factors which are probably more important are when you leave and where you start from.
+Other factors which are more important are when you leave and where you start from.